The Clash of Clubs: Haries vs. HBT!

 How it works

-The 2018 edition of the race will take place on TBC.
+The 2018 edition of the race will take place on Sunday 11th February.
 It is a friendly match between the Haries and the Trotters (although non-HBT alumni are also warmly welcomed and invited to compete! ).
 A 2-leg relay race around and up Arthur’s seat, this race tests the clubs’ road and hill running abilities:

 - The first leg follows the road round Arthur’s seat (Queen’s Drive) and is approximately 5km long